A Matter of Husbands Exercise Class 12 English: Question Answers | Ferenc Molnar

 Answer:

-Yes, Earnest Young Woman is convinced by the argument of a famous actress.
+Yes, Earnest Young Woman is convinced by the argument of a Famous Actress.
 We find Earnest Young Woman quite satisfied and happy at the end of the play.
 She seems fully convinced and kisses the Famous Actress being so happy.
 She thinks that she has gotten her husband back.

 d.
 Where is the Earnest Young Woman’s husband hiding himself as they are talking about him?